Dear Rock Angel

 Available in ebook and paperback

 Hello everyone, and welcome to another post.
 If you are new here, my name is Annaliese, and I bring magic into real life.
 Today, I pen my thoughts about Christmas Dinner Alternatives in this week’s diary entry from The Sorcerers Post.
-Every Sunday, I will release a new diary entry, and every Wednesday, I will release a teaching post as normal.
-The Tabatha Tribune will keep making appearances, too.

 But first, if you enjoy my work, please subscribe to my newsletter and be sure to check out my books and the Moon Telegrams.